The best compact sinks for small kitchens

-If you're really stuck for space, a circular or oval-shaped sink takes up less room than a rectangular bowl, and may fit more comfortably into awkward paces.
+If you're really stuck for space, a circular or oval-shaped sink takes up less room than a rectangular bowl, and may fit more comfortably into awkward places.
 These sinks are also available with an extra-deep bowl, so you don't lose out on much-needed elbow room.

-However, most sinks come in a range of rectangular shapes, and the length and depth can make a big difference in determining which one is right for your layout, and finding a sink that does a lot in a small footprint.
+However, most compact kitchen sinks come in a range of rectangular shapes, and the length and depth can make a big difference in determining which one is right for your layout, and finding a sink that does a lot in a small footprint.

 If you only have space for a small sink, look for one that has generous depth so you can maximise on washing-up area.
 Alternatively, if you don't have much spare room beneath your worktops to accommodate a deep bowl, a longer, shallower option might be a better choice.

 Having a small kitchen doesn't need to stop you from finding a sink that suits your taste and lifestyle – and who knows, with the right style, you might even start to look forward to doing the dishes!

 Once you've picked out a small kitchen sink that you love, you can sit back and relax as it's professionally fitted into your kitchen.
 We provide expert installation services, so you can have peace of mind that your sink will look and function perfectly.
 To find your perfect compact sink for your small kitchen, try our online kitchen planner, or book an appointment to visit your nearest Wren showroom.